 Even without its vulnerability to political shocks, however, Smithian growth inevitably runs into diminishing returns, and cannot really sustain long-term growth.
 In the absence of continued technological progress, as allocations become more efficient and gains from trade are realized, a merciless concavity implies that any further gains become increasingly difficult.
-No wonder then that most classical economists who believed that specialization and the division of labor were the main engines of growth were committed to the idea of a stationary state.
+No wonder then that most classical economists who believed that commerce, specialization and the division of labor were the main engines of growth were committed to the idea of a stationary state.

 The third factor that explains slow economic growth before the Industrial Revolution is the most obvious and the least discussed one, namely the simple but undeniable fact that people did not know enough about the physical world around them.
 Of course there were inventions before 1700, some of them revolutionary.
 But as I have noted elsewhere, the pre-Industrial Revolution world was limited in its ability to exploit technological advances because even though the pre-1750 world produced, and often produced well.
-Inventions in the pre-1700 era, however, were normally the result of serendipitous strokes of luck, flashes of brilliant intuition, learning by doing, and the slow accumulation of incremental improvements of techniques in use.
-It was "a world of engineering without mechanics, iron-making without metallurgy, farming without organic chemistry, and medical practice without microbiology and immunology" (Mokyr, 2005, p.
-1119).
-Technical progress in the eighteenth century came to rely slowly on insights from natural philosophy, on a more useful practical mathematics, and on more careful experimental methods borrowed from scientific practice.
-Once technological progress began to rely on formal and systematic knowledge, the European advantage rapidly became overwhelming.
+Inventions in the pre-1700 era, however, were normally the result of serendipitous strokes of luck, flashes of brilliant intuition, late Middle Ages and ca. 1700 (Broadberry, 2015, p.
+25).
+A different critique has been proposed by Dutta et al. (2018) who show that the concept of an iron law of wages does not survive in a two-sector model in which the economy produces subsistence and luxury goods.